 Who Is The Course For?

-In larger premises, or where there is a large number of staff, it is advisable to train some members of staff as fire wardens (also known as fire marshals).
+In larger premises, or where there is a large number of staff, it is advisable to train some staff members as fire wardens (also known as fire marshals).

 Where Can I Attend The Course?

-The course is run at your place of work, or can be arranged locally to you.
+The course is run at your place of work, or can be arranged locally for you.

 Duration Of Course: